01-edu/public/subjects/rt/README.md

 The image header consists of three lines:

-- the first one is the image format: what type of PPM (full color, ASCII enconding) image it is.
+- the first one is the image format: what type of PPM (full color, ASCII encoding) image it is.
 P3 stands for the Portable PixMap type so you will be using this one.
 - the next stands for how many columns and rows of pixels the image will contain.
 - and the third line is the maximum color value, 255 is the most common value since the rgb color code is very well known.